mattmccloskey/ember-js/README.md

 ```

 #### Create a javascript controller
 Copy example-controller.js and make some controllers!
-For example, if you have a CI controller called "welcome.php" create a assets/js/controllers/Welcome.js.
+For example, if you have a CI controller called "welcome.php" create assets/js/controllers/Welcome.js.
 That file will be automatically loaded and instantiated every time the Welcome controller is active in CI.

 If your Welcome controller has "news" method (Example, welcome/news), then add a news method to your Welcome.js, and it will be automatically executed.